Are the BSDs Dying? Some Security Researchers Think So - Slashdot

 Administration on BSD servers just makes more sense.
 Linux seems to be all over the map.
 I think there are over 1000 Linux distros.
 Many distros want to change around the directory structure.
 Simple things, like starting services on bootup, and setting up static IP, become difficult with Linux because everybody wants to pull Linux in different direction - often for no good technical reason.

+People keep bringing up the many distro thing but honestly, no one really gives a shit.
+Those are hobbyist toys and they almost universally die out after a few years.
+In those few years a handful of people learn a lot and contribute to the community.

+The BSD's are fine.
+I used them once upon a time.
+The problem is they are inflexible and all they want

 Is it just that the pie is growing?
-(Score:2)
+(Score:5, Interesting)

 First off, I submit that BSD is finding its home in appliances.
 FreeNAS and pfSense are both fairly popular, and both BSD based.
 Commercially, the Nintendo Switch is based on BSD, and Cisco, McAffee, and Juniper all have appliances using BSD at their core.
 Also, as others have pointed out, OSX.

 That said, there are so many copy/paste tutorials for Debian and its derivatives like Ubuntu and Raspbian.
-With BSD lagging behind severely, for every person who prefers BSD and can successfully use it to do what they
+With BSD lagging behind severely, for every person who prefers BSD and can successfully use it to do what they need, there are five more less-technical users who are able to fall into the pit of success with a Bitnami or Turnkey Linux distribution.

+BSD may well be superior for certain tasks, especially networking, but the fact of the matter is that expecting BSD to simultaneously be competitive in the numbers game against Linux when Linux has an ecosystem which BSD lacks.
+That ecosystem encourages users looking to get something done to use that product, rather than adhere to principles which otherwise have little effect on them.
+I know systemd is hated in these parts, almost universally, but if I need to spin up a Wordpress instance, it takes me ten minutes to grab Turnkey Linux and start addding my content, rather than the half hour or more it would take to spin up BSD, manually install an AMP stack, figure out the BSD equivalent of

+/var/www, Google all the MySQL commands to create the database at the CLI since I don't have Adminer or phpMyAdmin to do it, and then add Wordpress.
+As a non-developer and non-distributor, the BSD vs. GPL vs. MIT license situation affects me very little, so the fact that both Debian and BSD are free-as-in-beer means that they compete on how much of my time they take to spin up.